bottlenoselabs/c2cs/README.md

 ```
 C2CS.CommandLine:
-  C# Platform Invoke Code Generator
+  C2CS - C to C# bindings code generator.

 Usage:
   C2CS.CommandLine [options]

 Options:
   -i, --inputFilePath <inputFilePath> (REQUIRED)       File path of the input .h file.
+  -p, --additionalInputPaths <additionalInputPaths>    Directory paths and/or file paths of additional .h files to bundle together before parsing C code.
   -o, --outputFilePath <outputFilePath> (REQUIRED)     File path of the output .cs file.
   -u, --unattended                                     Don't ask for further input.
-  -l, --libraryName <libraryName>                     The name of the library.
-Default value is the file name of the input file path.
+  -l, --libraryName <libraryName>                      The name of the dynamic link library (without the file extension) used for P/Invoke with C#.
-  -s, --includeDirectories <includeDirectories>       Include directories to use for parsing C code.
+  -s, --includeDirectories <includeDirectories>        Search directories for `#include` usages to use when parsing C code.
-  -d, --defineMacros <defineMacros>                   Macros to define for parsing C code.
+  -d, --defines <defines>                              Object-like macros to use when parsing C code.
-  -a, --additionalArgs <additionalArgs>               Additional arguments for parsing C code.
+  -a, --clangArgs <clangArgs>                          Additional Clang arguments to use when parsing C code.
   --version                                            Show version information
   -?, -h, --help                                       Show help and usage information
 ```

 ## Examples